 Herbs that support thyroid health include oat straw, horsetail, raspberry leaf, blackberry leaf, alfalfa, burdock root, parsley, yarrow, ginger, echinacea, licorice, evening primrose oil, nettle, and ginseng.
 Herbs especially suited for underactive thyroid include hawthorn and bladderwrack.
 Herbs especially suited for overactive thyroid include lemon balm, motherwort, mullein, and bugleweed.

-Try to exercise at least thirty minutes every day.
+Try to exercise at least thirty minutes every day if you have thyroid problems.
+Exercise helps the thyroid and all organs of the body by getting the lymphatic system flowing.
+The lymphatic system gets rid of bad stuff including toxins from the body!
+The blood has the heart for a pump, but the lymph system depends on exercise to work properly.
 Swimming is the perfect exercise for anyone with aching joints.
 Running may work for others.
 Walking is also a good choice.
 Just a fifteen minute walk every day can make a world of difference in thyroid health.
 Try different types of exercise including weight lifting which is good for everyone, not just people with thyroid conditions.
 Variety is better than sticking to one routine so no matter what you do, get up and move!

 When something goes wrong with the thyroid, symptoms can include fatigue, depression, sensitivity to cold, heart palpitations, development of a goiter, weight gain, weight loss, insomnia, thinning hair, thinning eyebrows, changes in heart rate, vision problems, brittle nails, itchy skin, headaches, low blood pressure, hoarseness, constipation, and diarrhea.
 If thyroid problems are suspected, a blood test can determine if the thyroid gland is producing too many or too few hormones.